B Trees

 3, 7, 9, 23, 45, 1, 5, 14, 25, 24, 13, 11, 8, 19, 4, 31, 35, 56, 2, 6, 12.

-to remove from a leaf.
-There are four cases to consider:
+There are four removal cases to consider in order.

-If the key is not in a leaf, then it is guaranteed (by the nature of a B-tree) that its predecessor and successor will be in leaves — in this case, we can delete the key and promote the predecessor or successor key to the non-leaf deleted key’s position.
+- Key is not in a leaf: Its predecessor and successor must be in leaves.
+Delete the key and promote either the predecessor or successor (implementor's choice) to replace it in the non-leaf position.

 Type 1: Simple Removal from Leaf